Close Icon

 • It has been actually let for 70 days in the last 12 months

-From 1 April 2025, Cornwall Council will charge an additional 100% Council Tax premium on second homes that don’t qualify for business rates.
+Since 1 April 2025, Cornwall Council charges an additional 100% council tax premium on second homes that don’t qualify for business rates.
 Find out more on the Cornwall Council website.

 Let with Cornish Cottage Holidays